 I’ve been writing and recording music for decades.
-Until recently, I never shared it with anyone.
-That changed a few years ago when I took the Song-A-Day challenge.
+Until relatively recently, I never shared it with anyone.
+That changed in 2016 when I took the Song-A-Day challenge.

 Since then, I’ve released two albums, scored two films, am currently working on the soundtrack for a videogame, and have written over 150 new pieces of music.
 You’ll find all of it here.